Specification

 • Ensure that the delegated plugin’s stderr is output to the calling plugin’s stderr.

-If a plugin is executed with CNI_COMMAND=CHECK or DEL, it must also execute any delegated plugins.
+If a plugin is executed with CNI_COMMAND=CHECK, DEL, or GC, it must also execute any delegated plugins.
 If any of the delegated plugins return error, error should be returned by the upper plugin.

 If, on ADD, a delegated plugin fails, the “upper” plugin should execute again with DEL before returning failure.